 Tap water is the most obvious choice for a water source because of its convenience and availability.
-However, treat tap water with a water conditioner before adding it into your betta fish 5 gallon tank.
+However, treat tap water with a water conditioner before adding it into your betta fish 5-gallon tank.
 A water conditioner neutralizes chlorine and chloramine, these are harmful to fish.

-Do partial water changes of 15-25% every week is a single betta in a 5 gallon tank with a filter.
-A small container such as a 2 gallon tank with a single betta will require more frequent water changes of around 20% every other day.
+Do partial water changes of 15-25% every week is a single betta in a 5-gallon tank with a filter.
+A small container such as a 2-gallon tank with a single betta will require more frequent water changes of around 20% every other day.
 The reason being the smaller water volume becomes polluted much faster than a larger water volume.

 Use an aquarium siphon or gravel vacuum to remove water from the fish tank.
 There are plenty of choices available ranging from manually controlled to automatic systems.

 Water temperature is important too.
-The betta is a tropical fish which prefers temperature ranging from 80 to 86 degrees Fahrenheit or 27 to 30 degrees Celsius.
+The betta is a tropical fish that prefers temperature ranging from 80 to 86 degrees Fahrenheit or 27 to 30 degrees Celsius.
 Use an aquarium heater to achieve this temperature range.
 Keep your fish tank temperature constant and monitor it using an aquarium thermometer.

 Make sure that the water you are replacing into your Betta fish tank has a temperature as close as possible to the bulk of the water in the tank.
 This will prevent temperature shock, which can lead to stress in fish.